Search by Keyword

-In 1968, it could easily have been said by many that the bloom of the rose that was the career of The Beatles had certainly seen its day and was in the process eventually of wilting away to nothing.
-As for their beginnings in America, their emergence in 1964 saw them holding down the entire Top Five positions on the Billboard singles chart on April 4th, 1964.
-Nearly every subsequent single release thereafter had raced up the charts, either reaching the summit or nearly missing it.
-Their live concerts consistently broke new ground with record breaking attendances.
-Their growth in musicianship and songwriting paved the way for newer as well as already established acts to use as a template for their own success.
+By 1968, many were likely of the opinion that the bloom of the rose that was The Beatles' career had seen its day and was in the process of eventually wilting away to nothing.
+Their explosive emergence in America in 1964 soon saw them holding down the entire Top Five positions on the Billboard singles chart (April 4th, 1964).
+Nearly every subsequent single release thereafter had raced up the charts, either reaching the summit or only just missing it.
+Their live concerts consistently broke attendance records, and their growth in musicianship and songwriting provided a template for newer as well as already established acts to follow in nurturing for their own growth and success.

 However, interviewers would regularly ask them when they thought the “bubble will burst” and their popularity would fade.
 In 1966, concert attendance began to dip somewhat and then they decided to discontinue touring altogether.
-The innocent pop songwriting that was expected of them gave way to mind expanding subject matter such as “Strawberry Fields Forever” which, at the time, left many die-hard fans disillusioned.
+The innocent pop songwriting that was expected of them gave way to such mind expanding subject matter as “Strawberry Fields Forever” which, at the time, left many die-hard fans disillusioned.
 While 1967's “Sgt.
-Pepper” album was an artistic as well as commercial triumph, critics were merciless toward their “Magical Mystery Tour” film which was passed over entirely for American fans to witness at the time.
-Their follow-up single, “Lady Madonna,” while a masterstroke in recorded music, failed to get any higher than #4 on the U.S. charts, which was quite uncharacteristic for them.
+Pepper” album was an artistic as well as a commercial triumph, critics were merciless toward their “Magical Mystery Tour” film which was passed over entirely for American release at the time.
+Their follow-up single, “Lady Madonna,” while a masterstroke in recorded music, failed to get any higher than #4 on the US charts, which was quite uncharacteristic for them.
 It appeared that maybe the “bubble” was indeed 'bursting.'

 John, Cynthia and Julian Lennon, circa early 1968